 The Swiss also created the Cool Gun

 SIG SG-550 (continuing a long history of the Swiss Army issuing standard infantry rifles that have accuracy comparable to most nations' sniper rifles), the MOWAG Piranha Awesome Personnel Carrier

 , and many other cool weapons.
-They don't make their own planes though, and have to buy from France [Mirage fighters] and the U.S [F-18 Hornet fighters], with the next generation coming from Sweden [Gripen fighters].
+They don't make their own planes though, and have to buy from France [Mirage fighters] and the U.S [F-18 Hornet fighters], with the next generation not anymore defined, as the vote for the Swedish [Gripen fighters] failed.
 Many Swiss Air Force hangers are carved out of mountainsides, and the nation's highways are reinforced to serve as runways if needed.

 One note that might be made is that the Swiss Army wasn't always so, well, respectable.
 They were once the most ferocious Private Military Contractors